helmotw/NGS-pipeline-extension/README.md

 📈 To make it convenient to study all these reports in the future, the program [**MetricsExtractor.ipynb**](/MetricsExtractor.ipynb) was created.

+💡 A detailed description of the software pipeline in the form of a PDF document written in academic English (and corresponding LaTeX files) can also be found in this repository.

 ## Key Features: